 Board of Directors

-George, founder of the Group, was appointed to the Board on 6 March 2003 and last re-elected on 25 April 2012.
+George, founder of the Group, was appointed to the Board on 6 March 2003 and last re-elected on 22 April 2014.
 Having led and grown the Company from a homegrown brand to become a dynamic Asian F&B group, George continues to drive our strategic direction and development into the future.

-George started his food and beverage business in Taiwan in 1982, successfully growing it into a chain of 21 Southeast Asian food outlets withina mere decade.
+George started his food and beverage business in Taiwan in 1982, successfully growing it into a chain of 21 Southeast Asian food outlets within a decade.
 Returning to Singapore in 1992, he then founded Topwin Singapore and subsequently Megabite China in 1996, establishing the food court businesses.

-In 2000, he started the bakery business with BreadTalk® Pte Ltd and eventually brought it to list on the SGX in 2003 while creating a household name.
-George is a Brand Champion who has positioned the company's brand portfolio into innovative concepts now widely accepted in Asia and throughout the world.
-His keen interest in the arts, creative talent and acute sense of anticipating consumer demands have led the BreadTalk Group to always position itself as an inspiring company that delights consumers time and again with the Group’s line up of creative F&B concepts.
+In 2000, he started the bakery business with BreadTalk® Pte Ltd and eventually brought it to list on the SGX in 2003.
+George is a Brand Champion who has positioned the company’s brand portfolio into innovative concepts now widely accepted in Asia and throughout the world.
+His keen interest in the arts, creative talent and acute sense of anticipating consumer demands have delighted consumers time and again with the Group’s line up of creative F&B concepts.

 George holds a Doctorate in Business Administration (Honorary) from Wisconsin International University, USA.
-Amongst other awards, he won the Ernst & Young "Entrepreneur of the Year 2006" (Emerging Entrepreneur Category), the "Entrepreneur of the Year Award 2002" organised by the Assocation of Small and Medium Entreprises and The Rotary Club of Singapore as well as the "Business Personality of the Year" Award 2013 accorded by Midas Touch Asia in conjunction with Channel News Asia.
+Among other awards, he won the Ernst & Young “Entrepreneur of the Year 2006” (Emerging Entrepreneur Category), the “Entrepreneur of the Year Award 2002” organised by the Association of Small and Medium Enterprises and The Rotary Club of Singapore as well as the “Business Personality of the Year” Award 2013 accorded by Midas Touch Asia in conjunction with Channel News Asia.

 Katherine was appointed to the Board on 6 March 2003 and last re-elected on 23 April 2013.
-She oversees the Group's research and development, as well as pioneers new ideas and concepts.
+She oversees the Group’s research and development responsibility, pioneering new product ideas and brand concepts.

 Responsible for concept creation, product development and enhancement of our various brands both locally and globally, Katherine also formulates product training and technical skill upgrade programmes to ensure proper transfer of knowledge and skills to our franchisees in line with our local operations so as to sustain product quality.
 In addition, Katherine spearheads product costing, which is an integral part of our product strategy.

-Katherine has 20 years of experience in the industry.
-She was previously the Finance Director of Topwin Singapore prior to which she was in charge of the human resource and operations of more than 20 food and beverage outlets in Taiwan.
+Katherine has more than 20 years of experience in the F&B industry.
+She was previously the Finance Director of Topwin Singapore prior to which she was in charge of the Human Resource and Operations of more than 20 food and beverage outlets in Taiwan.

 Kian Min was appointed to the Board on 30 April 2003 and last re-elected on 25 April 2012.
 He is the Lead Independent Director, Chairman of the Audit Committee and Nominating Committee, and member of the Remuneration Committee of the Company.

 He was called to the Bar of England and Wales in 1988 and to the Singapore Bar the following year.
-In his more than 20 years of legal practice, he focused on corporate and commercial law, such as, mergers and acquisitions, joint ventures, and restructuring and corporate finance.
-In addition to practising as a consultant with Drew & Napier LLC, a leading Singapore law firm, he is a senior adviser of Alpha Advisory Pte.
-Ltd. (a corporate advisory firm) and CEO of Kanesaka Sushi Private Limited, which owns and operates Japanese fine-dining restaurants in the region.
-He is also nonexecutive chairman of Hupsteel Ltd and serves as independent non-executive director of several other Singaporelisted companies.
+In his more than 20 years of legal practice, he focused on corporate and commercial law, such as, mergers and acquisitions, joint ventures, and restructuring and corporate ﬁnance.
+In addition to practising as a consultant with Drew & Napier LLC, a leading Singapore law ﬁrm, he is a senior adviser of Alpha Advisory Pte.
+Ltd. (a corporate advisory ﬁrm) and founder of Kanesaka Sushi Private Limited, which owns and operates Japanese ﬁne-dining restaurants in the region.
+He is also non-executive chairman of Hupsteel Ltd and serves as independent non-executive director of several other Singapore- listed companies.

 Kian Min was awarded the President’s Scholarship and Police Force Scholarship in 1979.
 He holds a Bachelor of Laws (Honours) external degree from the University of London and a Bachelor of Science (Honours) Degree from the Imperial College of Science and Technology in England.
 He was an elected Member of Parliament of Singapore from January 1997 to April 2011.